 Which El Nido Coron Ferry to Choose?

+If you also can’t decide between El Nido or Coron and do both you’ll still have to choose the ferry that is right for you.
 Cost, speed, convenience and safety are the main considerations when choosing which El Nido Coron ferry to book.
 There are three options:-

 1. Passenger Cargo Ship – Atizenza Shipping Lines runs one departure per week leaving El Nido Port on Wednesday’s and Coron Port on Monday’s.
 The travel time is 8 hours each way and the cost is PHP1,500pp economy class or PHP1,650 with air conditioning.
 The vessel is large, steel hulled and generally considered fairly safe.